-In the wake of the Covid-19 pandemic, Niagara Flute School is offering all lessons online.
+In the wake of the Covid-19 pandemic, all lessons are offered online.
 Continue your child's progress in their school's music class, or learn a new skill while practicing social distancing.

-Technical requirements are a secure internet connection and Zoom, FaceTime, Google chat, or a similar video calling app (Zoom is preferred).
-Payments will be accepted via e-transfer.
+Technical requirements consist of a secure internet connection and Zoom, FaceTime, Google chat, or a similar video calling app.
+Payments will be accepted via e-transfer or PayPal.

-Niagara Flute School offers lessons for flutists at all levels of ability, from beginners to advanced students looking to continue their studies at university.
+Casey Granofsky Flute Studio offers lessons for flutists at all levels of ability, from beginners to advanced students looking to continue their studies at university.
 Musical study can begin at any age, although with flute there are some physical limitations for very small children (minimum 7 years of age is recommended).
-All that we require is a positive attitude, dedication, and good, old fashioned hard work.
+All that she requires is a positive attitude, dedication, and good, old-fashioned hard work.

 Casey focuses on proper posture and playing position, breathing control and techniques, and secure technique.
 She teaches through the Royal Conservatory of Music syllabus and encourages her students to take examinations.

 For availability, rates, or more information, please contact me.

 The beginner stage is for students who have never played the flute before, or who have been playing for a short amount of time in group lessons or school band.
 It’s also a good starting point if it’s been a few years (or decades!) since you last played.
 The focus at this stage is on proper breathing technique, hand position, posture, instrument care, and note reading.
 There is an emphasis on basic skills like scales and rhythm, and the student gains a level of comfortability with the first two and a half octaves of the instrument, from low C (middle C on a keyboard) to high G. We learn some simple, familiar songs and some duets, usually up to about half a page long.
 This may be the first time some students play with other instruments (like piano or guitar) or in ensembles (band or flute choirs).